Prof Paul Reynolds

 Extension: (Streatham) 5820

 Professor Paul Reynolds is Professor of Structural Dynamics and Control in the Engineering Department in the College of Engineering, Mathematics and Physical Sciences.
 He is also a founding director of the Vibration Engineering Section.
 His current research interests are in the area of control of vibrations caused by human activities on civil engineering structures, which have been supported by major EPSRC grants including a responsive mode project (£616K) entitled "Active Control of Human-Induced Vibration" (2010-2013) and a highly prestigious Leadership Fellowship (£1,057k) entitled “Advanced Technologies for Mitigation of Human-Induced Vibration” (2011-2017).

 Professor Reynolds is also a regular consultant to industry in vibration serviceability and related areas, including dynamic testing and monitoring of a number of UK sports stadia and examining solutions to the London Millennium Bridge problem.
 He is also a Director of Full Scale Dynamics Limited, a University spin-off company that was established in 2008.Activities and Distinctions

-- Awarded a prestigious 5-year EPSRC Leadership Fellowship from 1 October 2011, to focus research efforts in Advanced Technologies for Mitigation of Human-Induced Vibration.
+- Awarded a prestigious EPSRC Leadership Fellowship from 2011-2017, to focus research efforts in Advanced Technologies for Mitigation of Human-Induced Vibration.

 - Member of the College of the Engineering and Physical Sciences Research Council (EPSRC).

-- Member of BSI technical committee GME 21/6/4, which produced the 2008 update of BS6472 entitled "Evaluation of Human Exposure to Vibration in Buildings".
+- Chair of BSI technical committee GME 21/6/4, responsible for BS6472 entitled "Evaluation of Human Exposure to Vibration in Buildings".

 - Vice-chair of NAFEMS Dynamics and Testing Working Group.